Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models: Method

 Attention sink scores capture complementary, column-wise structure by identifying tokens that consistently attract large amounts of attention across decoding steps.
 Although sink scores and lookback ratios are not algebraically related, they are coupled through the row-stochastic normalization of attention.
 When attention concentrates on a small set of sink tokens at a given step, the remaining tokens necessarily receive less attention.

 This coupling has different implications depending on the location of the sinks.
-Sinks among generated tokens promote self-referential attention, increasing $Attn^{(l,h)}_{resp}$ and the lookback ratio, and are therefore closely associated with hallucinated outputs.
+Sinks among generated tokens promote self-referential attention, increasing $\mathrm{Attn}_{\mathrm{resp}}^{(l,h)}$ and the lookback ratio, and are therefore closely associated with hallucinated outputs.
 In contrast, sinks located in the prompt concentrate attention on a narrow subset of prompt tokens without ensuring effective use of the full context.
 Consequently, prompt sinks reflect attention collapse rather than reliable grounding and do not consistently correspond to reduced hallucination risk.
 This distinction clarifies why lookback-based detectors are primarily sensitive to generated-token attention collapse, while sink-based diagnostics capture a broader class of attention concentration phenomena.

 Subsequently, we analyze which parts of the input (prompt vs.\ response) fall within our proposed top-$k$ sink scores. \Cref{fig:prompt_vs_response_analysis} shows that the highest-ranked sink ($k{=}0$) lies almost exclusively in the prompt across all datasets (mass near 1), consistent with it typically corresponding to \bostoken{}.
 The next sink ($k{=}1$) also falls predominantly in the prompt, with modest dataset-dependent variability.
 In contrast, lower-ranked sinks ($k{\ge}2$) are increasingly likely to occur in the generated answer; this shift is particularly pronounced on GSM8K (and to a lesser extent UMWP), whereas NQ-Open and TruthfulQA retain a substantial prompt contribution.
 This finding further highlights that later sinks, which are crucial for hallucination detection, often originate from the generated answer rather than purely from the prompt (see \Cref{sec:topkt_effect} for a study of the effect of $k$).
+Extended semantic analysis of the tokens is presented in \Cref{sec:appendix_token_analysis}.

 \paragraph{Topological Divergence \citep{bazarova2025hallucination}} introduced the TOHA method, which, similarly to LookbackLens, relies on the assumption that there is a relationship between prompt and response tokens (the response should be grounded in the prompt) and was designed specifically for RAG scenarios.